CyberAgent/moldable/README.md

 ```
 ````

-Execute `moldable` in the root directory of your application, and select the Generator you want to use.
+Execute `moldable` in the root directory of your application, and select the `quick-start` generator.

 ```bash
 # Answer the questions